 Before running CLASS, we obtained 10,290 English idioms, collocations, and phrases together with 14,945 Chinese translations in LDOCE.
-After part of speech tagging, we had 1,851 distinct English patterns, and 4326 Chinese patterns.
-To calculate the statistical association of within words in a monolingual collocation and across the bilingual collocations, we built N-grams for the SPC.
-There were 790,000 Chinese word bigram and 669,000 distinct English bigram.
-CLASS identified around 595,000 Chinese collocation candidates (184,000 distinct types), and 230,000 English collocation candidates (135,000 distinct types) in the process.
+After part of speech tagging, we had 1,851 distinct English patterns and 4326 Chinese patterns.
+To calculate the statistical association within words in a monolingual collocation and across the bilingual collocations, we built N-grams for the Sinorama Parallel Corpus.
+There were 790,000 Chinese word bigrams and 669,000 distinct English bigrams.
+CLASS identified around 595,000 Chinese collocation candidates (184,000 distinct types) and 230,000 English collocation candidates (135,000 distinct types) through this process.

 We selected 100 sentences to evaluate the performance.
 We focused on rigid lexical collocations.
 The average English sentence had 45.3 words, while the average Chinese sentence had 21.4 words.
-The two human judges both master student majoring in Foreign Languages identified the bilingual collocations in these sentences.
+The two human judges, both master students majoring in Foreign Languages, identified the bilingual collocations in these sentences.
 We then compared the bilingual collocations produced by CLASS against the answer keys.
-The evaluation indicates an average recall rate = 60.9 % and precision = 85.2 % (See Table 7).
+The evaluation produced an average recall rate = 60.9 % and precision rate = 85.2 % (see Table 7).

-Table 7 Experiment result of bilingual collocation extracted from Sinorama parallel Corpus keys #answers #hits #errors Recall Precision 382 273 233 40 60.9% 85.2%
+Table 7.
+Experiment results of bilingual collocation from the Sinorama Parallel Corpus.

+keys #answers #hits #errors Recall Precision 382 273 233 40 60.9% 85.2%

-4. Discussions
+4. Discussion

-This paper describes a new approach to automatic acquisition of bilingual collocations from a parallel corpus.
-Our method is an extension of Melamed's Competitive Linking Algorithm for word alignment, combining both linguistic and statistical information for recognition of monolingual and bilingual collocations in a much simpler way than Smadja's work.
-We differ from previous work in the following ways:
+This paper describes a new approach to the automatic acquisition of bilingual collocations from a parallel corpus.
+Our method is an extension of Melamed's Competitive Linking Algorithm for word alignment.
+It combines both linguistic and statistical information and uses it to recognize monolingual and bilingual collocations in a much simpler way than Smadja's work does.
+Our approach differs from previous work in the following ways:

 - 1. We use a data-driven approach to extract monolingual collocations. - Unlike Smadja and Kupiec, we do not commit to two sets of monolingual collocations.
-Instead, we consider many overlapping and conflicting candidate and rely on the cross linguistic statistics to revolve the issue. - We combine both information related to the whole collocation as well as those of constituent words for more reliable probabilistic estimation of aligned collocations.
+Instead, we consider many overlapping and conflicting candidates and rely on cross linguistic statistics to revolve the issue. - 3.
+We combine both type of information related to the whole collocation as well as to the constituent words to achieve more reliable probabilistic estimation of aligned collocations.

-The approach is limited by its reliance on the training data of mostly rigid collocation patterns and is not applicable to elastic collocations such as "jump on ...

-bandwagon."
-For instance, the program cannot handle the elastic collocation in following example:
+Our approach is limited by its reliance on training data consisting of mostly rigid collocation patterns, and it is not applicable to elastic collocations such as "jump on ... bandwagon."
+For instance, the program cannot handle the elastic collocation in the following example:

-台灣幸而趕搭了一程獲利豐厚的順風車,可以將目前剛要起步的馬來西 亞、中國大陸等國家遠拋身後。 Taiwan has had the good fortune to jump on this high-profit bandwagon and has been able to snatch a substantial lead over countries like Malaysia and mainland China, which have just started in this industry.
-(Source: Sinorama, 1996, Dec Issue Page 22, Stormy Waters for Taiwan's ICs)
+Taiwan has had the good fortune to jump on this high-profit bandwagon and has been able to snatch a substantial lead over countries like Malaysia and mainland China, which have just started in this industry.

+Source: Sinorama, 1996, Dec Issue Page 22, Stormy Waters for Taiwan' s ICs

-That limitation can be partially alleviated by matching nonconsecutive word sequence against existing lists of collocations for the two languages.
+This limitation can be partially alleviated by matching nonconsecutive word sequences against existing lists of collocations for the two languages.

 Another limitation has to do with bilingual collocations, which are not literal translations.
-For instance, "difficult and intractable" is not yet handled in the program, because it is not a word for word translation of "桀傲不馴".
+For instance, "difficult and intractable" can not yet be handled by the program, because it is not a word for word translation of "桀傲不馴".

-意思是說一個再怎麼 桀傲不馴 的人,都會有人有辦法制服他。 This saying means that no matter how difficult and intractable a person may seem, there will always be someone else who can cut him down to size.
+This saying means that no matter how difficult and intractable a person may seem, there will always be someone else who can cut him down to size.

 Source: 1990/05 A Fierce Horse Ridden by a Fierce Rider